-These figures show the location of oil during a 20-day blowout over a 34-day period at the first moment oil contacts a shoreline under Criterion 3 for the shortest time to contact shoreline from a very unlikely oil spill.
-The black dots represent the oil mass while the red dots represent the shoreline oiling locations.
-Note that shoreline oiling may contain any level of oil mass, without application of the 100 g/m shoreline impact threshold.
+Figure 5-32 Scenario 2b: 20-Day Crude Oil Blowout - Trajectory when Shoreline Contact First Occurs - Criterion 3: Fastest Time for Shoreline Oiling from N1 and S in Winter/Spring the oil mass while the red dots represent the shoreline oiling locations.
+Note that shoreline oiling may contain any level of oil mass, without application of the $100 \text{ g/m}^2$ shoreline impact threshold.